emmanuel-samk/Tensor-based-image-segmentation-using-Echo-state-networks/README.md

 ## Data Description
 The datasets employed in this study were based on seven Berkley Segmentation Benchmark images published on *Berkley Computer Vision Group*'s website.
 They are identified as '35058', '41033', '66053', '69040', '134052', '161062', and '326038'.
 They were used in a similar study to evaluate a tensor-based image segmentation algorithm using other classifiers [].
-For each image, the dataset comprises 15 pixel-level values called *Extended Structural Tensor* (EST) computed for each point (pixel) in the image.
-These values convey information on image texture and curvature in the neighborhood of each pixel and their intensity or color values.
-Each pixel has a corresponding class label indicating whether the pixel belongs to an object or a background.
-A detailed description of the EST feature extraction can be found in [].
+The dataset for each image comprises 15 features and a class label indicating whether the pixel belongs to an object or a background.
+For each pixel, the values of the feature vector called *Extended Structural Tensor* (EST) conveys information on image texture and curvature in the neighborhood of the pixel and its intensity or color values.
+A detailed description of extracting features from an image using EST can be found in [].